Instagram is a business owner’s dream because it allows you to promote your products in a variety of ways and make sales directly through the app.

-Whether you’re working with clients with personal brands or you’re building a brand of your own, here are 10 Instagram content monetization features worth considering in your overall content and sales strategies.
+Whether you’re a solopreneur or a larger brand, here are 10 ways to monetize Instagram content, as well as features worth considering in your overall content and sales strategies.

 1. Instagram Shop

-Instagram Shop (also abbreviated as IG Shop) creates an in-app shopping experience for consumers that eliminates purchase barriers and gives content creators another avenue to increase revenue and brand visibility.
-Through IG Shop, consumers can be directed to the creator’s website or have a fully immersive in-app shopping checkout experience.
+Through Instagram Shopping, consumers can be directed to your website or have a fully immersive in-app shopping checkout experience.
 Both can be highly effective ways to leverage product sales, but it’s essential to determine which is best for you since you cannot mix these options.

-To streamline and improve the process for orders and shipping, Instagram has partnered with really great third-party platforms, like Euclid and Shopify, which is a premier partner with IG Shop.
+To streamline and improve the process for orders and shipping, Instagram has partnered with great third-party platforms like Shopify, which is a premier partner with Instagram Shopping.
 Through these platforms, you’re able to streamline your shopping experience for customers.

 3. Shop Tags for Reels